 The WPS bit in Status Register 3 must be set.
 When WPS is set, software uses the Block Lock (36h) and Block Unlock (39h) commands to lock and unlock blocks of memory.
 If the WPS bit is cleared, write protection is determined by the combination of CMP, SEC, TB, BP[2:0] bits in the Status Registers.
 The Read Block Lock command must not be used to determine the protection status of any region of the memory.
-See Section 5.8.1 for more information on the protection scheme.
+See Section 4.8.1 for more information on the protection scheme.

-The 3Ch and 3Dh commands follow the 1-1-1 transfer format described in Section 5.2, where the command and address are transferred on the SI pin, and data is transferred on the SO pin.
-Figure 7, SPI Transfer - Command, Address, and Data - Read Operation with No Dummy Bytes shows a timing diagram for this transaction.
+The 3Ch and 3Dh commands follow the 1-1-1 transfer format described in Section 4.2, where the command and address are transferred on the SI pin, and data is transferred on the SO pin.
+Figure 7 shows a timing diagram for this transaction.